French Tuna Nicoise Salad Recipe with Mustard Vinaigrette

 This dish is super easy to meal prep.
 To save on prep time, you can prepare the vinaigrette, boil the eggs, cook the potatoes, and blanch the green beans a day ahead.
 Store them separately in the refrigerator and assemble the salad just before serving.

-If you do make this Tuna Nicoise Salad recipe (first of all, thank you!!), be sure to leave a comment and/or give this recipe a rating!
-Don’t forget to tag me on Instagram and through social media so I can be sure to see what you’re making!
-If you’d like to stay in touch and get the latest to your inbox, sign up for our Newsletter here as well!
+If you do make this Tuna Nicoise Salad recipe, leave a comment and give this recipe a rating, we would love to hear what you think!
+Don’t forget to tag us on Instagram, we love to see what you’re making!
+If you’d like to stay in touch and get the latest in your inbox, sign up for our Newsletter.
+We can also be found on YouTube, Facebook, and Pinterest!

-Tuna Nicoise Salad with Mustard Vinaigrette
+French Tuna Nicoise Salad with Mustard Vinaigrette

 Equipment